ensuro/vaults/README.md

 - **SwapStableAaveV3InvestStrategy**: it swaps the asset and invests it into AAVE.
 Useful for equivalent assets that have different returns on AAVE like Bridged USDC vs Native USDC.

-**WARNING**: the underlying asset of each strategy should be different, and don't overlap with other strategies' underlying assets, because this can produce double-counting in the totalAssets() method.
+**WARNING**: the underlying asset of each strategy should be different, and not overlap with other strategies' underlying assets, because this can produce double-counting in the totalAssets() method.
 Be careful of this when adding a new strategy to an existing vault.